jagadish0979/Assignment-Repo/README.md

 -------
 1) JUnit Test cases written for all functionalities.
 All test cases are getting passed.
 While executing Spring Boot Application we can see all the tests passed in the maven build.
 2) Perform end to end manual functional testing once basing on functionalities availbale on the application.
+3) Download the TestData folder for manual testing.

 Technologies Used
 -----------------